ArapovTrade/trading-psychology-framework/README.md

 2. **Trading Fundamentals Vol. 2** (ISBN: 979-8-90243-078-0)
 3. **Trading Psychology** (ISBN: 979-8-90243-081-0)

-Available on Amazon, Apple Books, and other platforms.
+Available on Amazon and other platforms.

 ## 🔗 Links